-The person in this position is responsible for the delivery of Intensive case management services to people with severe and persistent mental illnesses, as defined by the state authority.
-This position primarily provides uniform assessments required by the state authority and the Center, collaborates with individuals served to develop person-centered recovery plans, and provides skills-training, routine case management, crisis interventions and documentation of services delivered in accordance with individual need and Medicaid standards.
-Participate in QI activities to create a culture of Quality Improvement within the agency/department/program.
+The person in this position is responsible for the delivery of psychosocial rehabilitation services to people with severe and persistent mental illnesses, as defined by the state authority.
+This position updates demographic data, provides uniform assessments required by the state authority and the Center, collaborates with individuals served to develop person-centered recovery plans, and provides rehabilitation skills-training and documentation of services delivered in accordance with individual need and Medicaid standards.

 The person in this position should provide training in skills that primarily focus on furthering an individual’s independent living, community skills and overall wellness and recovery.
 Services provided by the person in this position should promote community integration, increased stability within the community as well as an improved quality of life and implementation of self-determination for individuals served, as appropriate.
-Services provided by this position also include activities, skills-training and case management services designed to address barriers and strengths related to an individual’s recovery and wellness.
-Services provided in this position would include assisting an individual to gaining and coordinating access to necessary care and services appropriate to the clinical needs.
-The person in this position would also be responsible for providing crisis intervention services.
-Assessment, skills-training, case management and support should occur primarily in the community or in vivo, but does not exclude services provided on-site or in the community; the other 15% should occur in the Center and/or affiliated clinics.
+Services provided by this position also include activities and skills-training designed to address barriers and strengths related to an individual’s recovery and wellness.
+Skills-training and support should occur 85% in vivo, or in the community; the other 15% should occur in the Center and/or affiliated clinics.

 |Closing Date||Open until filled|